veraison/docs/demo/psa/prov-verif-e2e/COCLI_README.md

 # Provisioning Instructions

-Follow below instructions if one wishes to create new CoMID's and use them in creating CoRIM's to provision them in Veraison Verification Service.
+Follow below instructions if one wishes to create new Concise Module Identifiers (CoMID's) and use them in creating Concise Reference Integrity Manifests (CoRIM's) using reference templates located under `docs/demo/psa/prov-verif-e2e/data/templates` to provision them in Veraison Verification Service.

+More details about CoRIM and CoMID can be found [here](datatracker.ietf.org/doc/draft-birkholz-rats-corim)

 ## Initial Setup